ouster-lidar/ouster-sdk/docs/python/examples.rst

     LidarScan(h, w, metadata.format.udp_profile_lidar)

+You can try it yourself with one of our :ref:`recorded dual returns data snippets<dual-returns-snippets>`!

 .. _field-querying example: ./_modules/ouster/sdk/examples/pcap.html#pcap_query_scan

-.. todo:: insert link to dual returns data here